 The true origines of Bacchus

 Researcher John M. Allegro proposes an even more mind-boggling theory.
-A specialist in the Dead Sea Scrolls and ancient languages, Allegro conducted a comparative study of Middle Eastern languages and New Testament vocabulary.
-He concluded that several passages in the Bible may have been hidden formulas to preserve an ancient legacy of consumption of Amanita muscaria, perhaps the most emblematic of entheogenic mushrooms.
-His book, “The Sacred Mushroom and the Cross”, ruined his career, banished from classical circles on the charge of vastly exaggerating the causal links between linguistic borrowings and transfers of meaning.
-Nevertheless, his reading of Bacchus is worth remembering.
+A specialist in the Dead Sea Scrolls and ancient languages, Allegro has conducted a comparative study of Middle Eastern languages and New Testament vocabulary.
+He concludes that several passages in the Bible could be hidden formulas aimed at preserving an ancient legacy of consumption of Amanita muscaria, perhaps the most emblematic of entheogenic mushrooms.
+His book, « The Sacred Mushroom and the Cross », ruined his career, banished from classical circles for greatly exaggerating the causal links between linguistic borrowings and transfers of meaning.
+Nevertheless, his reading of Bacchus deserves to be remembered.

 A mythological episode presents the perfect analogy of a hallucination.
 As Bacchus travels through the islands of the Aegean Sea, he is captured by a band of Tyrrhenian pirates who wish to sell him into slavery.
-He then infests their ship with ghosts of creeping vines and wild beasts, and in terror, the men jump overboard and are transformed into dolphins.
+He then infests their ship with ghosts of creeping vines and wild beasts, and in terror, the men jump overboard and transform into dolphins.
 Animal metamorphosis has been closely associated in recent decades by anthropologists and ethnobotanists.
 One of the most striking examples is the testimony, in the Middle Ages, of men who felt they had become werewolves after consuming henbane, a poisonous and hallucinogenic plant.

 Why was Bacchus above all a symbol of ecstasy?
 Because wine, described as a medicine, was almost never just an intoxicant.
 Carl Ruck offers the following explanation:

-“the virulence of the drink far exceeded its alcohol content, but derived from the various fortifying toxins added to it.” “hemlock, jimsonweed, aconite, cannabis, wormwood, ergot, and probably, imethyltryptamine (DMT) from acacia and similar plants, as well as psychoactive resins and incense.”
+« the virulence of the drink far exceeded its alcohol content, but derived from the various fortifying toxins added to it. » « hemlock, jimsonweed, aconite, cannabis, wormwood, ergot, and probably, imethyltryptamine (DMT) from acacia and similar plants, as well as psychoactive resins and incense. »

 Carl A.P.
 Ruck